Jack Brisco

 Freddie Joe "Jack" Brisco (September 21, 1941 – February 1, 2010) was an American amateur wrestler and professional wrestler.
 As an amateur for Oklahoma State, Brisco was two-time All-American and won the NCAA Division I national championship.
 He turned pro shortly after and performed for various territories of the National Wrestling Alliance (NWA), becoming a two-time NWA World Heavyweight Champion, and multi-time NWA World Tag Team Champion with his brother Gerald Brisco.

 Brisco is considered one of the greatest wrestlers of his era.
 Legendary champion Lou Thesz described him as "one of the toughest and most highly skilled wrestlers of the last 50 years".
 Don Leo Jonathan called him "probably the greatest champion of the 20th century."
 In the late 1970s, the Brisco brothers discovered Terry Bollea, the future wrestling legend best known as Hulk Hogan, whom they introduced to Hiro Matsuda for training.

 Early life

 Freddie Joe Brisco was born in Seminole, Oklahoma, one of five siblings.
 He and his family were members of the Chickasaw Nation.
 He was raised mainly in Blackwell, and grew up as a fan of professional wrestling, and particularly a fan of Lou Thesz, Danny Hodge and Dick Hutton.

-Brisco started wrestling at Stillwater High School and was a three-time state champion.
+Brisco started wrestling at Blackwell High School and was a three-time Oklahoma state champion.
 He was also an all-state fullback on the high school football team.